aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 - **Documentation:** created a README, SOP, user-facing KBA, changelog, sample output, and troubleshooting log.
 - **Security awareness:** decided to publish the readable `.ps1` source instead of requiring users to run an unsigned `.exe`.

+- **Automation thinking:** used PowerShell to reduce repetitive manual collection of support-relevant system details.
+- **Basic PowerShell exposure:** worked with commands such as `Get-CimInstance`, `Get-NetIPAddress`, `Out-File`, and `Out-String`.
+- **Windows support basics:** collected computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
+- **WMI/CIM awareness:** used Windows management queries to retrieve system and antivirus information.
+- **Testing discipline:** tested the workflow locally and on a second Windows computer.
+- **Documentation:** created a README, SOP, user-facing knowledge base article, changelog, sample output, and troubleshooting log.
+- **Security awareness:** chose to publish the readable `.ps1` source instead of requiring users to run an unsigned `.exe`.

 ## Links to supporting documents

 TROUBLESHOOTING-LOG.md